 To target business owners on Facebook you need to create a detailed portrait of your target audience: what your ideal customer read, what are his/her interests, what kind of products, services they use, what kind of values they have?
-All of it you will implement in your ad strategy to get better results.
+All of it you will implement in your ad strategy to get better results and understand how to target business owners on Facebook ads.

 In this article I’d talk about essential tips in online marketing for b2b audiences:

-- More tips for targeting business owners on Facebook
+- Tips for targeting business owners on Facebook

 How much Facebook ads for business and B2B company costs?